Our history

 Note

 This is the first attempt to produce a history of The Political Quarterly up to the twenty-first century.
-It was initially compiled by Anya Pearson and Morgan Jones and then revised by members of the Steering Group.
+It was initially compiled by Anya Pearson and Morgan Jones and then revised by members of the Steering Group and Archie Brown.
 The sources are PQ documents, including previous accounts of our history, press sources and interviews with current and former editors and others who have been closely involved with PQ over the years.
 There is certainly more to add and should be seen as a work in progress.
 We therefore welcome comments and suggestions for improvement.
 Please send these to Emma Anderson via our contact form.

 Further Reading